dezeat/peli-gen/content/blog/review_pswd.md

-Title: Book Review — A Philosophy of Software Design (John Ousterhout)
+Title: A Philosophy of Software Design (John Ousterhout)
 Date: 2025-12-11 21:00
 Type: article
-Category: Book Reviews
+Category: "Book Reviews"
 Tags: Software Design, Complexity, Clean Code, Book Review
 Summary: A review of the German edition of John Ousterhout's classic.
 I explore the concept of "deep modules" versus "clean code" and how managing complexity is the true goal of software design.
 Image: images/book_review.jpg